 Another major benefit for Frisco’s talent pipeline is the city’s close proximity to the Dallas/Fort Worth Metroplex, with over 350,000 students enrolled in numerous universities and colleges throughout the region, including some of the top-tier schools in the country.

-With an enrollment of almost 65,000 students, Frisco ISD uses its “small-school model” and Career and Technical Education Center, with more than 30 learning programs, to provide students with the opportunity to explore and experience a wide range of career choices prior to graduation.
+With an enrollment of more than 66,450 students, Frisco ISD uses its “small-school model” and Career and Technical Education Center, with more than 30 learning programs, to provide students with the opportunity to explore and experience a wide range of career choices prior to graduation.

 The high performance of Frisco’s school system has led to an incredible high school graduation rate of 98%, with a majority of students seeking out post-secondary education to earn career-related certification or enter traditional degree programs.